Key facts: Minnesota

 Minnesota gives you 6 years to file a personal injury lawsuit under Minn.
 Stat. § 541.05.

-See the full Minnesota statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed Minnesota attorney before relying on it.